Profound. Moving. Emotional.

 Wait — is this really the review for a movie that features the brutal sport of mixed martial arts?

-It seems incredibly cliche, but the precise execution, well-written dialogue, and memorable acting work together to create a brutal and compelling drama where family members, connected by blood, reopen old wounds, cut deeper, and find forgiveness and healing.
+The premise may seem incredibly cliche to the cynical, but the precise execution, well-written dialogue, and memorable acting work together to create a brutal and compelling drama where family members, connected by blood, reopen old wounds and then cut much deeper.

-Winning the championship in a fight movie rarely seems to be the ultimate goal — it’s oftentimes a metaphor or a symbol or even a badge that a fighter receives once they’ve finally gotten it; they’ve finally become the person he/she is meant to be.
 Personal issues, relationships, battle scars — these must be overcome, dealt with, reconciled.
 Meat must be punched.
 Stairs must be climbed.
-In the end — a belt wrapped around their waist, hands raised, crowds jumping into the ring to congratulate and hoist up the new people’s champion.
+In the end — a belt gets wrapped around their waist, hands raised, and crowds jump into the ring to congratulate and hoist up the new people’s champion.